Htou/Bank-Statements-Analyzer/README.md

 # Bank-Statements-Analyzer

-A project where I apply learned design principles.
+A project where I apply learned design and SOLID principles.